Adapting Open-Source LLMs to Protein Modality via Post-Training

 March 20, 2026

-Can we teach a language model to effectively leverage protein structural embeddings — going beyond raw amino acid sequences to reason about structure, function, and evolutionary relationships — by bridging a protein encoder with an LLM?
+Can we adapt an open-source LLM to effectively leverage protein structural embeddings — going beyond raw amino acid sequences to reason about structure, function, and evolutionary relationships — by bridging a protein encoder with an LLM via post-training?

-We connect two worlds: ESM-3, a protein foundation model that encodes structural and evolutionary knowledge into 1536-dimensional embeddings, and Qwen3-8B-Instruct, a general-purpose LLM.
-A learnable bridge (pooling + projector) translates between them.
-ESM-3 stays frozen; the LLM adapts via LoRA.
+We connect two worlds: ESM-3, a protein foundation model that encodes structural and evolutionary knowledge into 1536-dimensional embeddings, and Qwen3-8B-Instruct [8], a general-purpose LLM.
+A learnable bridge (attention pooling + projector) translates between them.
+ESM-3 stays frozen; the LLM adapts via LoRA [4].

-We also explored the full training pipeline: SSL (continued pre-training on biology literature) → SFT (instruction fine-tuning on protein tasks) → GRPO (reinforcement learning with verifiable rewards).
+The training pipeline proceeds in three stages: SSL (continued pre-training on biology literature) → SFT (instruction fine-tuning on protein tasks) → GRPO (reinforcement learning with verifiable rewards).

 Scaling Data: 50K → 4.9 Million Samples

 Our first 50K-sample run proved the architecture converges.
 But one data source wasn't enough.
-We assembled 4.89 million instruction pairs from six sources.
+We assembled 4.89 million instruction pairs from six sources, anchored by Mol-Instructions [5].

 | Metric | 50K / Qwen3-4B | 4.89M / Qwen3-8B | Change |